andygodish/wikijs-storage/kubernetes/cert-manager/getting-started.md

 - Note the annotations for configuring nginx and cert-manager.
 Make sure the targeted issuer exists.
 - The `secretName` defines the secret which cert-manager will create --- this will contain the `.crt` and `.key` data.

+Once you create the ingress, Cert-manager will perform several steps that involve the creation of additional CRDs.
+I found that monitoring the associatet `Certificate` and `CertificateRequest` resource via *describe* commands was enough to help me troubleshoot through the issues I encountered.

+That's it, check your hosted site and verify you have a valid TLS certificate.